openblockchains/awesome-blockchains/README.md

 **Q: What's a Blockchain?**

-A: A blockchain is a distributed database - a list (that is, chain) of records (that is, blocks) linked and secured by digital fingerprints (that is, hashes also known as (one-way) crypto(graphic) hash digest checksums).
+A: A blockchain is a distributed database with a list (that is, chain) of records (that is, blocks) linked and secured by digital fingerprints (that is, cryptho hashes).
 Example from [`blockchain.rb`](blockchain.rb/blockchain.rb):

 ```